huaminghuangtw/Second-Brain/permanent-notes/Energy Management.md

 energy production (recharging activities).

 The Energy Razor
-* If you don’t schedule actions that produce energy, assume they’ll never happen.
+* If you don't schedule actions that produce energy, assume they'll never happen.
-* If you don’t monitor actions that drain energy, assume they’ll keep expanding.
+* If you don't monitor actions that drain energy, assume they'll keep expanding.